 5.1.2.2 E-UTRA and NB-IoT case

 The UE shall scan all RF channels in the E-UTRA bands according to its capabilities to find available PLMNs.
 On each carrier, the UE shall search for the strongest cell and read its system information, in order to find out which PLMN(s) the cell belongs to.
-If the UE can read one or several PLMN identities in the , each found PLMN (see the PLMN reading in [3]) shall be reported to the NAS as a high quality PLMN (but without the RSRP value), provided that the following high quality criterion is fulfilled:
+Additionally, on each MulteFire carrier, the UE shall search for and read the system information of at least one additional cell meeting the high quality criteria.
+If the UE can read one or several PLMN identities in the detected cells, each found PLMN (see the PLMN reading in MFA TS 36.331 [3]) shall be reported to the NAS as a high quality PLMN (but without the RSRP value), provided that the following high quality criterion is fulfilled:

-1. For an E-UTRANand NB-IoT cell, the measured RSRP value shall be greater than or equal to -110 dBm.
+1. For an E-UTRAN, MF and NB-IoT cell, the measured RSRP value shall be greater than or equal to -110 dBm.

 Found PLMNs that do not satisfy the high quality criterion, but for which the UE has been able to read the PLMN identities are reported to the NAS together with the RSRP value.
 The quality measure reported by the UE to NAS shall be the same for each PLMN found in one cell.